 An ASCOT consists of an option on a convertible bond that is used to separate the convertible bond into its two constituent parts, ie the bond and the option to acquire stock.
-ASCOTS will be used by the Investment Manager in an effort to protect a Portfolio against the potential impact of credit risk or interest rate risk in a particular convertible bond.
-In an ASCOT transaction, the Investment Manager sells a convertible bond in return for a combination of a cash payment and a call option which entitles the

-Investment Manager to repurchase the convertible bond on demand.
-The convertible bond is repurchased when the Investment Manager determines that it wishes to realise the value of any gain or loss on this call option.
+ASCOTS will be used by the investment manager in an effort to protect a portfolio against the potential impact of credit risk or interest rate risk in a particular convertible bond.
+In an ASCOT transaction, the investment manager sells a convertible bond in return for a combination of a cash payment and a call option which entitles the investment manager to repurchase the convertible bond on demand.
+The convertible bond is repurchased when the investment manager determines that he wishes to realise the value of any gain or loss on this call option.